Por Antonella Delfino

 - 1 ½ pounds boneless beef chuck roast, cut in 2x2 inch pieces

 - Put the cilantro and spinach in the blender and process with one cup water.
 Reserve.

 - Heat the oil in a saucepan over high heat and when it is very hot sear the beef pieces until they are golden brown.

 - Add the onions, garlic and aji amarillo paste to the saucepan; stir and let them cook until the onions are soft and translucent.

-- Pour the cilantro mix and turn the heat to medium heat.
+- Pour the cilantro mixture and turn the heat to medium.
 Stir constantly until the water evaporates.

 - Add one tablespoon of oil, if necessary, to fry the herbs.
 The cilantro and spinach are going to get a dark green color.

 - Pour 6 cups of water and simmer over medium-low heat for 2 hours with the lid on.
 Check constantly and add water if necessary.

 - When the meat is fork tender add the potatoes, green peas, carrots, salt and pepper to taste; cook uncovered for 15 minutes or until the vegetables are tender.